 - A $25.00 non-refundable application fee using the Auditing Classes at UC Hasting Law pay site.
 Note: LSAT data is not required.

 Submit the completed Auditor Application Form, the statement, a copy of your bar card (if applicable), and proof of your $25.00 payment to the Records Office via an email to email@example.com.
 Prospective non-UC Hastings alumni auditors who do not have bar card must submit an official transcript through one of the following methods:

-- (preferred method) a certified electronic transcript via email to firstname.lastname@example.org;
+- (preferred method during the pandemic) a certified electronic transcript via email to firstname.lastname@example.org;

 - a hard-copy transcript via official mail to the Records Office’s mailing address: